-- 1.3.1 I surveyed trees at a preliminary level only.
-The survey must not be substituted for a tree risk assessment report.
-Detailed inspection including decay mapping, aerial inspections, root or soil analysis etc. was not undertaken.
-In cases where I consider that further investigation is required I note this in the preliminary management recommendations column of the tree survey data. - 1.3.2 The trees were viewed from public vantage points and within the site boundaries only.
-I had no access to third-party property. - 1.3.3 This Tree Survey Report comprises Stage 1 of a five stage arboricultural process relating to planning.
-Stage 2 is the arboricultural input required during layout design taking account of arboricultural features and constraints; Stage 3 is the preparation of supporting documentation (Arboricultural Impact Assessment); Stage 4 is the preparation of an Arboricultural Method Statement specifying how trees will be physically protected during the development process; and Stage 5 is the implementation, supervision and on-going monitoring of the works during development. - 1.4 Survey date: Trees were surveyed by me, Patrick Stileman, on 22nd November 2016.
+- 1.3.1 The survey must not be substituted for a tree risk assessment report.
+Detailed inspection including decay mapping, aerial inspections, root or soil analysis etc. was not undertaken. - 1.3.2 The trees were viewed from public vantage points and within the site boundaries only.
+I had no access to third-party property. - 1.3.3 This Tree Survey Report comprises Stage 1 of a five-stage arboricultural process relating to planning.
+Stage 2 is the arboricultural input required during layout design taking account of arboricultural features and constraints; Stage 3 is the preparation of an Arboricultural Implication Assessment detailing what impact the proposed development will have to trees; Stage 4 is the preparation of an Arboricultural Method Statement specifying how trees will be physically protected during the development process; and Stage 5 is the implementation, supervision and on-going monitoring of the works during development. - 1.4 Survey date: Trees were surveyed by me, Patrick Stileman, on 6th October 2021.